CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 This also meant changing some utterances to make sure that there were no clashes.
 After experimenting a bit we found that 'tech hub' could be used as both the invocation name and in the utterances, which helped the utterances sound more natural.

+We also researched how to use cloud watch logs to make it easier to identify errors.
+To make the cloud watch logs more readable, we added print statements into every intent, so that we could distinguish which intent was activated.
+We also used the logger library to print a log statement each time an intent was activated.
+Combined with the information that the alexa web app tracks, we were confidetn that this would allow us to debug any errors.